lcates/perbyte.github.io/_posts/2014-05-27-What-I-am-doing-today.md

 In short, I really don't like to repeat myself.
 In a weird half-anti-anti-proverb way I've boiled down my general approach to things I have to do as:

 > This thing that I'm doing or am about to do.
-I don't want do it tomorrow.
+I don't want to do it tomorrow.

 > Or the next day.